Marvel's 'Guardians' rockets to $94 million domestic debut

 "Lucy" and "Get On Up" were released by Universal, a unit of Comcast Corp.

+"Hercules" and "Transformers: Age of Extinction" were released by Paramount Pictures, a Viacom unit.

-(This story has been corrected to eliminate reference to Marvel in paragraph 13.
+(The story was refiled to eliminate reference to Marvel in paragraph 13.
 "Trasformers: Age of Extinction" is a Paramount film.)

 (Reporting By Ronald Grover and Andrea Burzynski; Editing by Lynne O'Donnell)